get ready to experience

 Numbers are limited to 48 children, so apply as soon as you can to avoid disappointment.
 Bookings are opening in mid June so start planning now.

 If your child is in grade 5 - 7 and you would like to make a provisional booking, please fill in the form below.
-Final booking information will be sent in June.
+Final booking information will be sent in early August.

 We are able to charge a reduced camp fee, because of generous support from friends who see the extraordinary value of camp to the children who come.
-We try to keep the camp fee as close to $295/child as possible, fully inclusive of transport to and from the camp, accommodation, food and all activities and outings over the 12 days.
+We have always tried to keep the camp fee close to USD$200/child, and we will do our very best to do the same this year.
+This is fully inclusive of transport to and from the camp, accommodation, food and all activities and outings over the 12 days.

 WHAT MUST KIDS BRING?